identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 --- abstract

-This specification defines new claims for JWT profiled access tokens [RFC9068] so that resource providers can benefit from more granular information about the client: its authentication methods as long as the grant flow and the grant flow extensions used as part of the issuance of the associated tokens.
+This specification defines new claims for JWT profiled access tokens [RFC9068] so that resource providers can benefit from more granular information about the client: its authentication methods as well as the grant flow and the grant flow extensions used as part of the issuance of the associated tokens.

 --- middle